Cake Yazdi – Persian Cardamom Muffins

 This post may contain affiliate links.

-If you’re a fan of Persian sweets, you know I have some tasty recipes on the blog such as Persian Saffron Cake (Cake Sharbati), Persian Love Cake, Persian Rosettes (Nan Panjereh), and Cardamom Cookies.
+If you’re a fan of Persian sweets, you know I have some tasty recipes on the website such as Persian Saffron Cake (Cake Sharbati), Persian Love Cake, Persian Rosettes (Nan Panjereh), and Cardamom Cookies.
 These Persian cardamom muffins are one of my favorites that is so easy to make.

 Table of Contents